Almaz Kumenov, Kazakhstan Correspondent @akumenov

 Joanna is the Central Asia correspondent for The Economist and author of Dark Shadows: Inside the Secret World of Kazakhstan.
 She has been living in Central Asia since 2001 and reporting for Eurasianet since 2006.

 Joshua has written for Eurasianet since 2007 and has written about the Caucasus and Central Asia for a variety of publications.
-He is a former staff reporter for Jane's Defence Weekly and the Associated Press.
+He is a former staff reporter for Jane's Defence Weekly and the Associated Press, and Eurasianet's Caucasus editor from 2016 to 2022.

 Justin Burke, Publisher & Executive Director